-- Most interesting merger to study for many of us, is Heinz and Kraft food wondering why?
+- The most exciting merger to study for many of us is Heinz and Kraft’s food, wondering why?
 Because we love food, don’t we?
-Apart from this, following are some noteworthy points w.r.t this merger-
+Apart from this, the following are some noteworthy points w.r.t this merger-

-- This merger was important for the reason that it involved combination of two giants in the food industry.
+- This merger was vital because it involved a combination of two giants in the food industry.

-- The merger helped in augmentation of annual sales and establishing the major market share in the world and more specifically in United States.
+- The merger helped in augmentation of annual sales and establishing a significant market share in the world and, more specifically, in the United States.

-- The synergy benefits were expected out of merger in form of International Growth and the economies of scale.
+- The synergy benefits were expected out of the merger in the form of International Growth and economies of scale.

-- Cost savings were expected as a results of combined operations.
-Different strategies were adopted to cut the costs.
+- Cost savings were expected as a result of combined operations.
+Different strategies were adopted to cut costs.

-- The Toyota mergers are peculiar kind of mergers, the unique kind of feature observed in their mergers is that they believe in expansion through internal means.
+- The Toyota mergers are particular kinds of mergers, the unique kind of feature observed in their mergers is that they believe in expansion through internal means.

-- The motive behind these kind of mergers is improvement of internal processes, utilizing strengths of each other and strengthening the communication.
+- The motive behind this kind of mergers is the improvement of internal processes, utilizing the strengths of each other, and strengthening communication.

 E-Bay and Paypal

-- The reason behind this E-Bay and Paypal merger was dependency on each other.
+- The reason behind this E-Bay and Paypal merger was a dependency on each other.

-- The Paypal was dependent on E-bay for majority of its income.
+- The Paypal was dependent on E-bay for the majority of its income.

 - The payment businesses are dependent on the volume of transactions & the Paypal was dependent on E-bay for this volume.

-- The cost of merger was approximately $1.5 billion.
+- The cost of the merger was approximately $1.5 billion.

 Dow Chemical & Dupont

-- The dupont was into the seeds industry and the Dow was into chemicals industry.
+- The Dupont was into the seeds industry, and the Dow was into the chemicals industry.

-- A merger of these rare industries was strategically planned to achieve the best position in the field of agriculture.
+- A merger of these rare industries was strategically planned to achieve the best position in agriculture.

 Citicorp and Travelers Group

-- This merger was meant to create one of the biggest merger in the sector of financial services of banking, insurance and investment operations.
+- This merger was meant to create one of the most significant mergers in the sector of financial services of banking, insurance, and investment operations.

-- This was done to bring various clients together who make use of the financial services and who are keen to invest in the markets.
-This move would increase their client base on individual levels.
+- It was done to bring various clients together who make use of the financial services and keen to invest in the markets.
+This move would increase its client base on individual levels.

-- Through this measure, the investments products were made available to all kinds of customers.
+- Through this measure, the investment products were made available to all kinds of customers.

-- The cost of merger was approximately $140 billion.
+- The cost of the merger was approximately $140 billion.